sarulse/SampleCode/KVStoreApp/README.md

 # Key Value Store
 Purpose: To build a Key Value Store that is transient.

-Languages: PHP, HTML, jquery, Ajax, bootsrap
+Language/framework/tools: PHP, HTML, jquery, Ajax, Bootsrap

 App can be viewed at http://www.sarulsel.us/KVStoreApp/